helmedeiros/markup-svc/docs/architecture/decisions/0036-decision-event-substrate-minio.md

 ## Status

-Proposed — introduce a `DecisionSink` port at the access-log emission seam and ship an `s3sink` adapter that writes `markup.decision.v1` events as gzipped JSONL files into an S3-compatible bucket.
+Accepted — introduce a `decisionsink` port at the access-log emission seam and ship an `s3sink` adapter that writes `markup.decision.v1` events as gzipped JSONL files into an S3-compatible bucket.
 The development substrate is MinIO running as a container in `decision-gateway/docker-compose.yaml`; the production substrate is the operator's choice of real S3 (AWS) / GCS (via the S3 gateway) / Azure Blob (via the S3 gateway).
-Operator confirmation needed on the port shape, the batching policy defaults, and the object-key layout before this ADR flips to Accepted.
+The port + middleware seam land in this commit; the `s3sink` adapter, cmd flags, and MinIO compose service land in the follow-on commit.

 ## Context